Updated on: 11/13/2019

 Toyota has issued several statements regarding these cases, including one stating that the company will likely decide to settle select cases, but “will have a number of other opportunities to defend our product at trial.”
 Essentially what this means is that the company’s attorneys will probably decide to settle the more egregious cases – cases which they are most blatantly liable for – and attempt to defend themselves in other cases.

 However, the fact that Toyota agreed on a settlement with the family in the first case of hundreds to be tried is a positive sign for victims who have been injured or lost loved ones due to the malfunctioning vehicles.
-Since there are hundreds of similar lawsuits waiting to be settled, the company will have a long battle of personal injury and wrongful death claims ahead.
+Since there are hundreds of similar personal injury lawsuits waiting to be settled, the company will have a long battle of claims ahead.